baoqchau/dropbox-clone/README.md

 5. User can upload files by drag and drop.

-6. User can download files by drag and dro.p
+6. User can download files by drag and drop.

 ## Built With